scholarslab/scholarslab.github.io/collections/_posts/2020-09-30-trying-new-things.md

 categories:
 - Digital Humanities
 ---
-It feels a little strange to be trying new things during the apocalypse.
+It feels a little strange to be trying out new things during the apocalypse.